mindsmiths/docs/docs/Coding Environment/connecting-git.md

 Great!
 Now we connected our Mindsmiths web IDE with our GitHub repository.
 All that is left is to push/pull the code and start coding.

+## 3. Setting up git config

+To push to remote git repository you have to set up git in your Mindsmiths web IDE.

+1. Open terminal in the Mindsmiths web IDE

+2. Run these commands to set your email and name for git
+    ```bash
+    git config --global user.email "your-mail@example.com"
+    git config --global user.name "Your Name"
+    ```
+    > Make sure you change *your-mail@example.com* to your real email, and *Your Name* to your real name

-## Pulling/pushing the code from/to the GitHub remote repository
+## 4. Pulling/pushing the code from/to the GitHub remote repository

-There are two different ways you can approach this step based on where your code is:
+There are two different ways you can approach this step based on your situation:
-1. Code is already on the remote GitHub repository, and you want to pull it into your Mindsmiths web IDE
-2. Your remote GitHub repository is empty, and you want to push the code from the new Mindsmiths web IDE
+1. You want to push the code from your Mindsmiths web IDE to new GitHub repo.
+Jump to [Create new repo](#create-new-repo)

-### Code is already on the remote GitHub repository, and you want to pull it into your Mindsmiths web IDE
+2. Code is already on the remote GitHub repository, and you want to pull it into your Mindsmiths web IDE.
+Jump to [Pull existing repo](#pull-existing-repo)

+### Create new repo

+1. Go to your GitHub account and [create new empty repo](https://github.com/new).
+You probably want to create a private repo.
+    > **Do not add README or any other file to the repo!**

+2. Now navigate to your Mindsmiths web IDE and run in terminal:
+    ```bash
+    git init
+    ```
+    > Make sure you are positioned the `/app` directory when running the command

+3. Next up we will add the remote:
+    ```bash
+    git remote add origin <SSH repo url>
+    ```
+    To find your SSH repo url go to your empty GitHub repo.
+Click `Code` and then `SSH`.
+    There you will see the repository url that you need to copy and enter into the command above.

+    > The url should begin with **git@github.com**

+4. Now run these commands to push all the files to the repo:
+    ```bash
+    git add .
+    git commit -m "First commit: pushed all the Mindsmiths initial project files"
+    git branch -M "main"
+    git push --set-upstream origin main
+    ```
+   If prompted, type `yes` and press ENTER.

+   > It may take some time because of the big file size

+### Pull existing repo

 For this situation Mindsmiths provide a specially prepared Mindsmiths web IDE that makes is easy to set everything up.
 You probably already have the Mindsmiths web IDE whose README led you here, and now it is time to run the prepared script that will set everything up.